Kabaneri of the Iron Fortress Episode 11

-In “Burning Life,” the eleventh episode of Kabaneri of the Iron Fortress, things somehow get even darker.
+In Kabaneri of the Iron Fortress episode 11, “Burning Life,” things somehow get even darker.
 Biba Amatori unleashes his plot on the shogun’s city Kongoukaku; Ayame has no good choice but to help him.
 We find out what happened to Kurusu, and it entails rope.
 Kajika, Kibito, and others from the Koutetsujou deal with the aftermath of Takumi’s decision at the end of the last episode.
 Finally, we find out if Mumei’s knife struck true last week.

 Brace yourself: This is another dark episode.